 I'm going to get another Blackvue.
 Why?
 It's not because I have brand loyalty.
-I not loyal to anything save my morals/ethics and some people (as long as they were using their morals/ethics), but not to objects and not to brands.
-The reason why I am going to get another Blackvue is because:
+I'm not loyal to anything, save my morals/ethics and to some people (as long as they were using their morals/ethics), but not to objects and not to brands.
+The reason I am going to get another Blackvue is because:

 - The camera/video quality and features were very good.
 I have no qualms about the recording.
 Even despite the date/time being off for many months before I finally got around to doing the RMA, it was still recording.
 It was very reliable and still recording despite the RTC battery issue, day in and day out.